BG2 Tweak Pack Convenience Tweaks and/or Cheats

 This tweak will adjust the maximum number of gems and jewelry in a stack to 9,999.
 This component will not affect magical rings or amulets.
-Bandit scalps will also be affected by this component.
+Bandit scalps and winter wolf pelts will also be affected by this component.
 This component will affect all items in the game, including items introduced by mods.

 Unlimited Potion Stacks